Inspection outcome: Standards met

 Pharmacy context

-This is a re-inspection of an NHS community pharmacy.
-The pharmacy is on a small parade of local shops and businesses in Redhill.
-And it opens six days a week.
-The pharmacy dispenses prescriptions.
-And it sells medicines over the counter.
-The pharmacy supplies multi-compartment compliance packs to a few people who need help managing their medicines.
-And it provides support for people who use drugs.
+This is a community pharmacy set on a small parade of shops and businesses next to a main road which leads to Redhill town centre.
+The pharmacy opens six days a week.
+It dispenses people’s prescriptions, sells over-the-counter medicines and offers health advice.
+And it supplies multi-compartment compliance packs to a few people who need help managing their medicines.

 Inspection summary findings